friznit/alive/README.txt

 Special Thanks
 ---------------------
-* ScottW for allowing us to include Arma2Net within our addon.
+* ScottW (Scott_NZ) for allowing us to include Arma2Net within our addon.
 Arma2Net.dll provides critical functionality to support our web and data features.
 * Neokika for Support Radio which formed the basis for ALiVE Combat Support.
 * CBA & ACE teams for setting the standard in development frameworks and the invaluable functions provided by CBA.
 * dev.withsix.com for providing a free and accessible development platform.
-* VOLCBAT, VRC, Praetorians, DET7, Kelly’s Heroes and many others for your dedication to hours of testing.
+* VOLCBAT, VRC, Praetorians, DET7, Kelly’s Heroes, TDNL and many others for your dedication to hours of testing.

 -----------------------------------------------------